 and loneliness and into relationships based on integrity and transparency.

-I help our clients stop their behavior and repair their relationships.
+I help clients stop their behavior and repair their relationships.
 I provide tools for coping with cravings, systems of accountability, and support for long-term change.
-I also help
+I also help clients

-clients explore and make changes in the other areas of their lives that need attention, including marriage, family, career, friendships, physical health, spirituality, depression, anxiety, past
+explore and make changes in the other areas of their lives that need attention, including marriage, family, career, friendships, physical health, spirituality, depression, anxiety, past trauma or